Illinois Compiled Statutes

 6. has signed and submitted a written statement

-certifying that he has not, through the unlawful operation of a motor vehicle, caused an accident which resulted in the death of any person within the 5 years immediately prior to the date of application.
+certifying that the person has not, through the unlawful operation of a motor vehicle, caused a crash which resulted in the death of any person within the 5 years immediately prior to the date of application.

 However, such day care centers, group homes and child care institutions